harrymkt/zluinav/readme.md

 * `base.html`: template for site base.
 It is where all blocks live, so you can rebase the template by overwriting in your templates folder.
 * `blogpage.html`: the blog page.
 You can use the frontmadder `page_template="blogpage.html"` to set in your section.
 * `pagination.html`: this is an include template for pagination navigation.
 This is usually included by include statement in the section_paginated.html.
-* `post_preview.html`: this is a macro defineing the function to preview the post, for example, in posts list.
-This is made so you can overwrite post previewing template without modifying a section templates.

-	The macro requires the post parameter and it must be the page object, see section_paginated.html.
-Please note that you will still need to modify the `blogpage.html` for displaying a full post content, should you wish to add your own.
 * `section_paginated.html`: used to display paginated sections.
 Use `template` frontmadder to set it.
 * `index.html`, `page.html`, and `section.html` are for index home page, other pages, and sections, respectively.
 * `404.html`: a custom 404 error page.

 All templates can be rebased by copying in your templates directory.
 And in the base.html file of your own templates folder, make sure to extend "zluinav/base.html", not base.html.

+### Macros
+This is a list of available macros that are located in mcs directory.
+Use heading level 4 to navigate each macro file, and level 5 to navigate available functions.

+#### post.html
+This is a macro defineing the function to preview the post, for example, in posts list.
+This is made so you can overwrite post previewing template without modifying a section templates.

+##### post_preview
+This function previews the post, useful in the forloop list.
+* `post`(object) required: an object pointing to a post page.

+##### show_authors
+This method shows the authors of a page.
+If the page doesn't have set the authors, it will use config page author.
+If the config still doesn't have set, it will return empty.
+* `post`(object) required: an object pointing to a post page.